-Over the past few weeks no less than 18 new games have been created or suggested for the Green Box of Games by players, backers and fans from different parts of the world.
+During the Kickstarter Campaign no less than 18 new games have been created or suggested for the Green Box of Games by players, backers and fans from different parts of the world.
 Most of them are published in the forums on BoardGameGeek, where they are also discussed and developed further.
-Here’s a list of all contributions that I will strive to keep updated as new suggestions come in.
-Continue reading “Community games roundup”

 The components for the upcoming new edition of the Green Box of Games have gone through a full redesign.
 In addition to looking a lot better, they have also got a couple of new features.
 Continue reading “New design for the “Second to None Edition””